 Four Points by Sheraton

 Don’t compromise!
-When you’re traveling for business, the hotel will be where you live, work, meet with clients, and more.
+When you’re traveling for business, the hotel will be where you live, work, meet with clients, and even finish up your expense reports.
 A hotel that enables you to accomplish all of this comfortably and efficiently is worth the price to you, your company and your clients.
 That’s value!

 We love you guys!
 Everything is going great.